 Don’t: Acquire new debt.

-Creditors may attempt to object to a discharge if you’ve increased your debt within up to 90 days before filling.
+Creditors may attempt to object to a discharge if you’ve increased your debt within up to 90 days before filing.
 They may argue that it’s a case of fraud, saying that you acquired the debt with no intention of paying it back.
 Additionally, you shouldn’t cash out or take loans from your 401(k), pension, or any other retirement plan or take out an equity line of credit against your home.
 Doing any of these things can cause issues in your bankruptcy.

 Don’t: Provide inaccurate, dishonest, or incomplete information.